cofinley/FluentForeverVocabBuilder/README.md

 This is a tkinter program that searches and scrapes info for a vocab word and builds a card for your anki deck, based off the FF model deck.
 - Tkinter because Anki add-ons are not well documented and this separates concerns a bit.

-Basically a quick way to do [this](https://blog.fluent-forever.com/simple-word-flashcards/) step in the FF method.
+Basically a quick way to do [the vocab step](https://blog.fluent-forever.com/simple-word-flashcards/) step in the FF method.

 Decreases card creation time from 6+ minutes to 30 seconds.